Computing the twisted $L^2$-Euler characteristic: Examples and applications

-Whenever only primes with exponent $1$ are involved, the corresponding $|L|$ is always the squared product of the primes, while the error is exactly $2 \cdot |L|^{-1/2}$, which is half that in the case $\mathsf{n}=6$.
-Curiously, further tests agree that a similar trend holds for other values of \textsf{n}, where the coefficient of $|L|^{-1/2}$ for $\mathsf{n}=1,2,3,4,5,6$ is respectively $2,4,6,8,6,4$.
-This suggests that one should choose \textsf{n} as low as possible.
+We take advantage of this observation and run our code again, with larger quotients and $\mu=1$.
+Whenever only primes with exponent $1$ are involved, the corresponding $|L|$ is always the squared product of the primes, while the error is proportional to $|L|^{-1/2}$.
+Further tests show that the coefficient of $|L|^{-1/2}$ for $\mu = 1,2,3,4,5,6$ is respectively $2,4,6,8,6,4$.
+This suggests that, by choosing $\mu$ as low as possible, we minimize the error (and the computational time due to matrix expansion).
+If class-$2$ $p$-quotients are involved, the proportionality holds only approximately, with a coefficient around $10$ for $p=2$ and $20$ for $p=3$.

-On the other hand, quotients involving $2^2$ seem to follow the pattern only approximately, with a coefficient around $10$, while if we try to fit the case $3^2$, we get a coefficient around $(958/2187) \cdot 2187^{1/2} \sim 20$.

-The most efficient finite quotients appear to be by far the ones involving only class-$1$ $p$-groups: in general $L$ is a subgroup of a product of $1$-nilpotent $p$-groups, and therefore abelian.
+Hence, the most efficient finite quotients appear to be by far the ones involving only class-$1$ $p$-groups: in this case, $L$ is a subgroup of a product of $1$-nilpotent $p$-groups, and therefore abelian.
 This is somewhat surprising, in that kernels of abelian quotients cannot form a residual chain, as they all contain the derived subgroup: effectively, we are approximating the twisted $L^2$-Euler characteristic of the quotient chain complex with coefficients in $\ZZ[\ab(G)]$.
 In fact, this phenomenon is related to the Alexander norm, which can also be computed from the latter complex, as the following result shows:

 \begin{prop} Let $M$ be a compact orientable $3$-manifold whose boundary is a union of zero or more tori and whose Alexander polynomial is non-zero.
 Let $\phi \colon \pi_1(M) \surj \ZZ$ be a primitive character and let $\chi^{(2)}(\til M; \ab(G), \phi)$ be the twisted $L^2$-Euler characteristic of the $\ZZ[\ab(G)]$-chain complex $C_\blt^{\ab}$, i.e.\ the cellular chain complex associated to the $\ab(G)$-covering of $M$.
 The latter is related to the Alexander norm of $\phi$ via: